-MTSU announced in June 2015 that it would engage the community on the name of the campus building that houses MTSU’s Army Reserve Officer Training Corps program and is named after Confederate Gen. Nathan Bedford Forrest.
-The decision came following a mass shooting at a historically black South Carolina church that prompted a national discussion about Confederate iconography on public property.
+MTSU announced in June 2015 that it would engage the community whether to rename Forrest Hall, which was erected in 1954 to house the university’s Army ROTC Program and is named after Confederate Gen. Nathan Bedford Forrest.
+The announcement came following a mass shooting at a historically black South Carolina church that prompted a national discussion about Confederate iconography on public property.

 President Sidney A. McPhee formed a task force to recommend whether the building should be renamed; retain the name but with added historical perspective; or recommend that no action or change is warranted.
 The task force included faculty, alumni and student representation, as well as community members.
 The task force held two open public meetings and three open forums before recommending to McPhee in April 2016 to change the name.

 McPhee, in a letter to Derek Frisby, chair of the task force and a global studies

 instructor, accepting the recommendation, said “the values and goals we share in 2016

 as a comprehensive university with international reach are not best reflected by retaining

 a name affixed in 1958 when we were a small local college that rarely extended beyond

 “It is clear that there are many wide-ranging and contradicting views about the life and legacy of Confederate Lt.
 Gen. Nathan Bedford Forrest,” McPhee said.
 “I do not feel it is my role to discern the appropriateness or relevance of his actions prior, during or after the Civil War.

 “It is appropriate, however, for me to assess whether the decision made in the middle of the 20th Century to name the building for General Forrest remains in our best interest in the second decade of the 21st Century.”